KripsMansi/Documents/php-oop-singleton-pattern.md

 # Understanding Object Instantiation Patterns in PHP
+In the context of WordPress, a singleton plugin typically refers to a plugin design pattern where only one instance of the plugin class is created during the entire execution of the WordPress system.
 The singleton pattern ensures that there's a single point of access to that instance, usually via a static method or property.

 Here's a brief overview of the singleton design pattern and how it might be applied to a WordPress plugin: